nyxdcz/greenscape-plant-library/README.md

 ## Project Status

-The website is actively maintained and updated as the Greenscape plant database, landscape workflow, project documentation, quotation, BOQ, and costing tools develop.
+The website is actively maintained and updated as the Greenscape plant database, Plant Identifier, landscape workflow, project documentation, quotation, BOQ, and costing tools develop.

+Forced maintenance mode is currently enabled.
+Dashboard and Plant Library browsing, Plant Detail, plant-image downloads, searching, filtering, Maintenance details, and Help remain available.
+The Plant Identifier remains visible but unavailable during maintenance.
+Plant List Editor, Mood Board Creator, and Project Lists are currently marked **Soon** and cannot be opened until maintenance mode is disabled.